 I am excited to express my strong interest in pursuing a Ph.D. in Biomedical Engineering under the guidance of Dr. Liu Chang at UMass Amherst.
 Dr. Chang’s research on the application of nanotechnology in developing biosensors perfectly aligns with my interdisciplinary interests in biomedical engineering, physics, and electronic design.

 My dedication to biomedical research has developed over seven years of focused effort.
 Growing up in a family of engineers, I was naturally drawn to physics and its real-world applications.
 I began my academic journey as a physics major, but my early research on data analysis of materials' cracking behavior under high pressure revealed a critical gap.
-I discovered that the primary challenge was not the physical theories but the algorithms and coding required for effective analysis.
-This realization led me to switch my major to electronics while continuing to study physics and statistics out of personal interest.
+I discovered that the primary challenge was not the physical theories but the algorithm implementations and optimizations required for effective analysis, which led me to switch my major to electronics while continuing to study physics and statistics out of personal interest.

 After completing my undergraduate studies, I sought to apply my background in physics and electronics to a meaningful research area.
 During my final semester, I had the opportunity to design a website for AxisMed, a biomedical engineering group developing an online urine test system.
 This experience illuminated how my skills could significantly contribute to biomedical engineering, prompting me to pursue a more specialized path.